MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/prepare-go-live-checklist.md

 ﻿---
-title: Use the go-live checklist to make sure your solution is ready for go-live
+title: Use the go-live checklist to make sure your solution is ready
 description: Learn how to use the go-live checklist to ensure that your Microsoft Dynamics 365 solution meets your business needs and works as expected before you launch it. ms.date: 01/30/2024 ms.topic: conceptual